 Meet the Doctor

-I am Dr. Charlie Prins, an Albany, CA chiropractor of over 34 years who serves all the surrounding areas such as Berkeley, El Cerrito, Kensington, and Richmond.
+I am Dr. Charlie Prins, an Albany, CA chiropractor with more than 34 years who serves all the surrounding areas such as Berkeley, El Cerrito, Kensington, and Richmond.

-I utilize chiropractic care and Applied Kinesiology (AK) to improve the health and wellness in all areas of patients’ lives, whether they are having neck or back pain, or just want to start feeling better each and every day.
-I take a ‘whole person’ approach in chiropractic care, which entails searching for the underlying causes of disease, discomfort, and pain, as opposed to just treating the symptoms.
+I utilize chiropractic care and Applied Kinesiology (AK) to aid in improving improve the health and wellness of patients’ lives.
+I take a ‘whole person’ approach in chiropractic care, which entails searching for the underlying causes of disease, muscle weakness, and pain, as opposed to just treating the symptoms.

 No Drugs – No Surgery

 Since that time, I have continued to lead an active life, uninterrupted.
 I have back-packed, snow- and water-skied.
 I strive to continually improve my skills to better serve the needs of those who put their trust in what chiropractic can do.

 A Chiropractic Education